Is Your Attendance System Causing Payroll Errors?

 In this guide, we compare biometric fingerprint systems and face recognition attendance systems clearly — so you can choose a solution that protects payroll accuracy, compliance, and long-term operational efficiency.

-In India, attendance data connects directly to salary processing, statutory compliance, and audits.
+In India, attendance data relates directly to salary processing, statutory compliance, and audits.
 Even small errors in attendance tracking can lead to payroll disputes and employee dissatisfaction.

 Manual registers and card-based systems no longer scale well.
 They allow buddy punching and data manipulation.
 This creates compliance risks and weakens workplace security.